tayganr/purviewlab/modules/module13.md

 As demonstrated in this tutorial you can programmatically monitor for metadata changes in real-time.
 Via this approach you can enrich your user experience by also integrating with other services.

-> :bulb: **Did you know?**
->
-> By using managed private endpoints, you do not have to manage your own VNETs.
-Microsoft takes care of managing this.
-[More information](https://docs.microsoft.com/en-us/azure/purview/catalog-managed-vnet).

 <div align="right"><a href="#module-13---process-events-using-atlas-kafka-topics-via-event-hubs-and-nodejs">↥ back to top</a></div>

 ## :mortar_board: Knowledge Check